voidnothings/rizzo/README.md

         };
         ```

-  * Try to use function declarations unless a function expression is necessary
+  * Try to use a function expression unless a function declaration [is necessary](http://javascriptweblog.wordpress.com/2010/07/06/function-declarations-vs-function-expressions/)

+  * Stick to double quotes

   <!--Try not to get caught up in dogmatic rules and religion surrounding javascript and in the community.
 Be playful.-->